 A cousin domain is close to and sometimes even indistinguishable from a legitimate domain.
-The technique might involve using the .co domain extension instead of .com or by adding or subtracting a letter or word from the URL.
+This spoofing attack technique might involve using the .co domain extension instead of .com or by adding or subtracting a letter or word from the URL.

 For example, let’s say your company is called Maine Express and has the domain maineexpress.com.
 A spoofer could register the domain mainexpress.com or maineexpresss.com and fool at least a portion of email recipients.
 Or they could add an an additional but plausible word to URL, such as “global,” making it maineexpressglobal.com and so forth.

 Though some spoofing attacks are extremely hard to detect, many are easy to spot, and user awareness training can empower your employees to make a difference.
 Establishing clear policies about processes like sending wire transfers also helps mitigate the risk of business email compromise, CEO fraud, and other spear phishing attacks.
 To counter cousin domains, some businesses deliberately buy all similar domains.
 This has the added benefit of reducing the risk of trademark infringement.